-Add in a fade and your man bun is finally formal.
+Add in a fade to make your man bun formal.

 We know that the man bun hairstyle isn’t always considered to be the most formal hairstyle.
-But with the right outfit and hairstyle like the man bun fade, you can tap into a more formal look.
-Typically, the man bun fade hairstyle is when your hair is shaved down towards the back and sides of the head, like an undercut, and then fades the edges towards the hairline.
+But with the right outfit and spin on the man bun fade, you can easily tap into a more formal look.
+Typically, the man bun fade hairstyle is when your hair is shaved on the back and sides of the head, like an undercut, and then continues fading towards the hairline.

-We love how this hairstyle option adds clean lines and a lot of appeal to your average man bun.
+We love how this look adds clean lines and a formal spin to a standard man bun.
 Read on to check out five different ways to wear the man bun fade:

 1. Extra High Cut

 Most man bun fade hairstyles just fade down the sides of your head.
 But, if you’ve got super thick hair, there’s no reason you can’t shave part of the top of your hair, too.
-We like how this cut is angled and defined on the sides, which adds a lot of extra interest without you needing to do any work styling.
-Style your man bun with this type of cut as far back on your head as you can.
-It will help to give that super clean cut look for your formal event.
+We like how this cut is angled and defined on the sides, which adds a lot of extra interest without extra styling work.

 2. Loose Messy Man Bun

-Your man bun fade doesn’t need to be perfectly slicked back to be appropriate for formal occasions.
-We like loose messy man buns because they are less serious.
-Just make sure that your hair looks moisturized, not dried out because then the loose style tends to just look sloppy.
-We recommend washing your hair with Suave Men Thick + Full 2-in-1 Shampoo + Conditioner to make sure your hair is hydrated, clean, and healthy for your formal event.
+Your man bun fade doesn’t need to be perfectly slick to be appropriate for formal occasions.
+We like loose messy man buns because they are a little less serious.
+We recommend washing your hair with Suave Men Thick + Full 2-in-1 Shampoo + Conditioner to make sure your hair is hydrated and clean for your formal event.

 3. Extra Sleek Man Bun

-We must admit, for the most formal of occasions, a sleek man bun fade is probably your best bet.
+A sleek man bun fade is probably your best bet for formal occassions.
 It lets you keep your relaxed style while still cleaning up your look.
 All you need to do to create a sleek styled man bun is to add in a little pomade.
-We suggest using AXE Smooth Look: Shine Pomade when styling their hair for a sleek look.
-Just apply the pomade to the top of your hair and slick back into a man bun.
+We suggest using AXE Smooth Look: Shine Pomade when styling hair for a sleek look.
+Just apply the pomade to the top of your hair and slick back your strands into a man bun.

 4. Extra Long Fade